Nestle says horsemeat scandal bad for whole industry

-VEVEY, Switzerland Nestle SA said a growing scandal in Europe over the use of horsemeat in products labelled as beef hurts the whole industry even though the world's biggest food company is not directly affected.
+VEVEY, Switzerland Nestle SA said a growing scandal in Europe about the use of horsemeat in products labeled as beef hurts the whole industry even though the world's biggest food company is not directly affected.

 The British unit of frozen foods group Findus began recalling its beef lasagne last week on advice from French supplier Comigel, sparking questions about the safety of the European food supply chain.